haakonst/elixir-todo-workshop/README.build.md

 # Elixir/Phoenix TODO list application

 ## Requirements

-I've prepared a Dockerfile which can be used to build an image with all the necessary software needed to develop and run Elixir applications.
-So if you already have Git and Docker installed, you won't need anything else.
+I've prepared a Dockerfile which can be used to build an image with all the necessary software needed to build and run Elixir applications.
+So if you already have Git and Docker installed, you don't need to install other software on your computer to test this out.
+The image is only useful for development and experimenting, not production stuff.

 ### Software
 * [Git for Windows](https://gitforwindows.org/)